tmfrln/paraqus/doc/source/installation.rst

 Installation
 ============

-The installation procedure for Paraqus is dependent on whether you want to use it inside the software Abaqus (which is the typical use case).
+This section described the installation procedure for Paraqus, which is dependent on whether you want to use it inside the software Abaqus (which is the typical use case).

+.. _paraqus_outside_abaqus:

 Using Paraqus only outside Abaqus
 ---------------------------------